paralin/meteor-dagre-d3/README.md

 Once the graph is initially rendered, if you call `g.addNode` or `g.addEdge`, the graph will update automatically, with a nice 500ms transition.
 You can override the transition function by overwriting `ReactiveDagre.prototype.transition`.

+You can also remove edges or nodes by ID using `g.delNode` or `g.delEdge`.

 Please note that you're setting basically an HTML selector in the constructor of `ReactiveDagre`.
 If you try to add nodes when Meteor hasn't yet rendered your base `svg g`, it will throw errors.
 It is safe to constuct `ReactiveDagre` without any DOM, however.

 ## License